 Investments also include private equities, absolute return funds, real estate, real assets and certain asset-backed securities.
 Private equities include venture capital partnerships and buyout funds.
 Fair values for interests in private equity, absolute return partnerships and real estate partnerships are based on valuations provided by the general partners of the respective partnerships.
 The valuations are primarily based on the NAV of the underlying investments and NAV is considered as a practical expedient for fair value.
 The NAV is reported by the external investment managers, including general partners, in accordance with their policies as described in their respective financial statements and offering memoranda.
-The most recent NAV is adjusted for capital calls, distributions and significant known valuation changes, if any, of its related portfolio through June 30, 2018 and 2017, respectively.
-The valuation of assets referenced above is consistent with the implementation standards of GASB Statement No. 72 Fair Value Measurement and Application.
+The most recent NAV is adjusted for capital calls, distributions and significant known valuation changes, if any, of its related portfolio through June 30, 2019 and June 30, 2018, respectively.
+The valuation of assets referenced above is consistent with the implementation standards of GASB Statement No. 72, Fair Value Measurement and Application.

 The fair value of interests in certain direct investments in real estate are estimated based upon independent appraisals.
-Because the private equity, real estate and absolute return partnerships, along with direct investments in real estate, are not readily marketable, their estimated value is subject to uncertainty and, therefore, may differ significantly from the value that would be used had a ready market for such investments existed.
-These investments are generally less liquid than other investments, and the value reported may differ from the values that would have been reported had a ready market for these investments existed.
+Because the private equity, real estate and absolute return partnerships, along with direct investments in real estate, are not readily marketable and are generally less liquid, their estimated value is subject to uncertainty and, therefore, may differ significantly from the value that would be used had a ready market for such investments existed.